stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 had left the house and the city in a high temper; and was embarked within a month upon the California life which was to lead him to the governorship through many a fight with ring and politician.
 His farewells to Alfred and Georgina had been brief, and he had never known the aftermath of that scene in the Clarendon library.
-Only by a day did he miss the news of Old Clarendon&rsquo;s death from apoplexy, and by so missing it, changed the course of his whole career.
+Only by a day did he miss the news of Old Clarendon's death from apoplexy, and by so missing it, changed the course of his whole career.
 He had not written Georgina in the decade that followed; knowing her loyalty to her father, and waiting till his own fortune and position might remove all obstacles to the match.
 Nor had he sent any